Generic name: Amphetamine Oral Suspension (Adzenys ER) [ am-FET-a-meen ]

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take amphetamine oral suspension (adzenys ER).

 - New or worse behavior and mood changes like change in thinking, anger, and hallucinations have happened with amphetamine oral suspension (adzenys ER).
-Tell your doctor if you or a family member have any mental or mood problems like low mood (depression) or bipolar illness, or if a family member has killed themselves.
-Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like low mood (depression), thoughts of killing yourself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.
+Tell your doctor if you or a family member have any mental or mood problems like depression or bipolar illness, or if a family member has committed suicide.
+Call your doctor right away if you have hallucinations; change in the way you act; or signs of mood changes like depression, thoughts of suicide, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take amphetamine oral suspension (adzenys ER) with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take amphetamine oral suspension (adzenys ER) with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using amphetamine oral suspension (adzenys ER) while you are pregnant.